gabrieldansereau/ms_downscaling_metawebs/README.md

-introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties, but mentioned this could potentially be due to interactions between species being constant across space. ==Here, we found mismatches in the distribution of species richness and interactions that were especially apparent in their within-ecoregion variability ([@Fig:ecoregion_bivariates]), highlighting that interactions might vary differently than species distributions even over continental-scale gradients==.
+introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties, but mentioned this could potentially be due to interactions between species being constant across space.
+Here, we found that potential species richness and number of links displayed similar distributions following a latitudinal gradient, but that the within-ecoregion variance was lower along the southern border than the measures themselves [(@Fig:ecoregion_measures]).
+Why the relationship between the median ecoregion values and the ecoregion variance is not constant across space could be verified through more tests in future studies (for instance, testing the effect of higher urban density in the south).
+Examples of metaweb structure in space are rare and not ideal for comparison with our results.
+For instance, we found that network density (links on [@Fig:ecoregion_measures]B) were lower in the north, which is contrary to what was observed for all European terrestrial tetrapods [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
+However, those are systems with different environmental conditions and number of species.
-Network density (links on [@Fig:ecoregion_bivariates]A) were also lower in the north, contrarily to what was observed for all European terrestrial tetrapods [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
-Further research should investigate why these results might differ between the two continents and whether it is due to the methodology, data, or biogeographical processes.
+Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the methodology, data, or biogeographical processes.

 Our LCBD and uniqueness results highlighted that areas with unique network composition differ from sites with unique species composition.
 In other words,